kimberlyhau/StockMarketPredictor/README.md

 ECE324 Project: Using Sentiment Analysis of COVID-19 Headlines to Predict Stock Market Prices and Trends

 # Table of Contents
+###### BERTSentimentAnalysis.py - BERT model for sentiment analysis of headlines, as well as text preprocessing
 ###### scrapping.py - contains various attempts to use web scrapping to gather headline data.
 ###### nyTimesHeadlinesAPI.py - contains code for gathering NY Times article data using an API key, as well as organizing the data into a Pandas dataframe.
 ###### cnnHeadlines.py  - code for gathering CNN article data from the CNN archives.